shubhanggupta2000/responsive_website/README.md

-# responsive_website
+# Responsive Website

-A simple i-Educate website that features and highlights This website is made from scratch using only basic html, css and javascript.
+* A simple i-Educate website that features and highlights importance of education.
+* This website is made from scratch using only basic html, css and javascript.
-This also has a feature of random pictures added using unsplash random url.
+* This also has a feature of random pictures added using unsplash-random-url.
 This means that whenever the user reloads the website there will be different logos displayed everytime on it.

 ## Below is a look of the website: